erayack/dnet/README.md

 # Add other environment variables as needed
 ```

+Please see `.env.example` for a complete example.
 The `.env` file is automatically loaded when running via `uv run` or using the provided Makefile targets.
 This ensures consistent configuration in both local development and CI environments.

 For more details, see the relevant sections in the Makefile and CI workflow.